second-state/wasm-learning/faas/hello-context/README.md

 In this example, we demonstrate how to create and run a Rust function in the Second State Rust FaaS.

+# The end in mind
+If you want to try out this feature before writing the rust code, please use the Curl examples which are available at the bottom of this page.

 ## Prerequisites

 If you have not done so already, follow these simple instructions to install [Rust](https://www.rust-lang.org/tools/install) and [ssvmup](https://www.secondstate.io/articles/ssvmup/).